-Experts say the event industry is expected to grow 44% in the decade 2010-2020.
+Experts say the event industry is expected to grow 44% in the decade 2010-2020 (numbers are from event planning in Milan by Smart Eventi and event planning in NY by Shackman.
 This expansion requires ever more sophisticated professionals: event planners, project management, human resources management, negotiation and procurement, communication and customer service.

 But only the best will be successful, that’s why the events sector is so democratic.

 Here are the differences between how events were organized in the past and how they will be organized tomorrow.